 Magma Santorini room types, points requirements, and rates

-If you’re looking at booking a stay at Magma Santorini, it will be a Category 7 World of Hyatt property, which is the highest category for Hyatt properties.
+If you’re looking at booking a stay at Magma Santorini, it’s a Category 7 World of Hyatt property, which is the second highest category there is.
 If you want to redeem points, this means you can expect to pay the following (accounting for off-peak and peak pricing):

 - 25,000-35,000 points per night for a standard room (this is a 1 King Bed room, but it looks like standard room awards haven’t yet been loaded)

 - 43,000-53,000 points per night for a standard suite (this is a Lava Suite Seaview with Jacuzzi, which is also what a Globalist suite upgrade would confirm into)

 - 50,000-70,000 points per night for a premium suite (this is a Lava Suite Seaview with Private Pool)

 For what it’s worth, I value World of Hyatt points at 1.5 cents each, if you’re trying to determine how good of a value a redemption here is.

 Paid rates at Magma Santorini seem to start at roughly 400 EUR per night, though do get significantly higher than that.
 There’s potentially value to be had redeeming points, but it’s not quite a slam dunk, given the high points category.